mddubey/openmrs-bed-management-ui/README.md

 | ngInfiniteScroll@1.3.1 | Using `ng-infinite-scroll@1.3.0`, since this is the latest version on `NPM`.
 According to this [thread](https://github.com/sroze/ngInfiniteScroll) there are no code changes between `1.3.0` to `1.3.4`. |
 | jquery-ui-1.10.4.custom.min | Using `jquery-ui-bundle@1.11.4` since the `jquery-ui` is not bundled by default. `1.11.4` is the oldest version on `NPM`  |

+## Global variables from library
+Few libraries(angular, jquery) used in BahmniApps export global variables.
+Webpack doesn't support the idea of global variables by default.
+All these global variables are exported using `webpack.ProvidePlugin`.
+Check the `webpack.config.js` plugins section.

+## Other Fixes
+* According to [this issue](https://github.com/webpack/webpack/issues/2049), `webpack` doesn't work well with `angular 1`.
+There has been a fix provided for them using `exports-loader`.
+There were similar issues for `jquery 1`.

 ## Duplicate code
 * Duplicated `error-routehandler`.
 It is a small utility and need not to be extracted in library.
 If we are putting more stuff, it can go to a library.